-Department: Social Science/History • Phone: 570-740-0323 Program of Studies Leading to the Diploma
+Department: Social Science/History • Phone: 570-740-0323

 The Diploma in Human Services specializing in Addiction Recovery is designed to prepare students for work in the drug and alcohol field specializing in peer support recovery.
 This curriculum was created in conjunction with Pennsylvania Recovery Organizations Alliance.
-It is for individuals interested in pursuing the Certified Recovery Specialist (CRS) credential through the PA Certification Board (PCB).
+It is for individuals interested in pursuing the Certified Recovery Specialist (CRS) credential through the PA Certification Board (PCB). .